webpack/webpack-cli/OPTIONS.md

   --no-experiments-sync-web-assembly                                                 Negative 'experiments-sync-web-assembly' option.
   --experiments-top-level-await                                                      Allow using top-level-await in EcmaScript Modules.
   --no-experiments-top-level-await                                                   Negative 'experiments-top-level-await' option.
+  --extends <value...>                                                               Path to the configuration to be extended (only works when using webpack-cli).
+  --extends-reset                                                                    Clear all items provided in 'extends' configuration.
+Extend configuration from another configuration (only works when using webpack-cli).
   --externals <value...>                                                             Every matched dependency becomes external.
 An exact matched dependency becomes external.
 The same string is used as external dependency.
   --externals-reset                                                                  Clear all items provided in 'externals' configuration.
 Specify dependencies that shouldn't be resolved by webpack, but should become dependencies of the resulting bundle.
 The kind of the dependency depends on `output.libraryTarget`.
   --externals-presets-electron                                                       Treat common electron built-in modules in main and preload context like 'electron', 'ipc' or 'shell' as external and load them via require() when used.